giorgio-bendoni/various-stuff/Inflation.md

 + $Y$ : output - the total output of this economy in the time period: 3 goods/services.
 This is real GDP

 The term on the left:
 + is the total value of all transactions which have taken place in the economy;
 + covers the actions of consumers.

 The term on the right:
-+ is a measure of nominal GDP: the value of all products and services delivered by this economy in the time period.
++ is the amount of all products and services delivered by this economy in the time period (real GDP) multiplied by their price: this is nominal GDP;
-+ covers the actions of producers
++ covers the actions of producers.

+The term on the left is identically el to the term on the right.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNzE3MDg0NywxNzc5NTAzMTcyLDQ3Mz
+eyJoaXN0b3J5IjpbMTk2MTg2NDg0NywxNzc5NTAzMTcyLDQ3Mz
 k3MTQ3MSwxNDQwNjM3NjY4LC0yMTA1NjM5Mzg4LDkyMzUwNzAz
 NCw4NDYyNjc4NjQsMjAwMTg1OTYwMSw3ODY1NjE5OTMsLTEyMz
 MxMzUwLC0xODU5NTYzMTU4LC0xMjM3NTUwNTc2LC0zMDQ1Mjcy